- About Us

 In this specific case, retroactive payments are only possible up to the date of the certificate.

-16. Q: I am preparing a Postdoc application and I am not sure about being able to have a translated version of the PhD certificate (in a language different from English, French or German) in due time.
+4. Q: I am preparing an AFR Postdoc PPP application and I am not sure about being able to have a translated version of the PhD certificate (in a language different from English, French or German) in due time.
 What shall I do?

 A: If you do not have you PhD certificate translated into English, French or German at the deadline, please refer to the previuos question.
 Your application will be treated as if you do not have your PhD diploma yet and you will need to: